car03h/va.gov-team/platform/working-with-vsp/onboarding/Product Development Checklist.md

 ---

-# Step 2: Use the Checklist!
+# Step 2: Reference and update the checklist weekly!

 ## Is my product...